-- Are your people empowered to be creative, and to fail? - Is your data management organised to capitalise on Al? - Does your organisation have the capacity to develop / acquire new businesses? - Is your leadership, ie your organisation's decision-making capability, decentralised? - Is your organisation sensitive to what is happening in the marketplace?
+- Do your people empowered to be creative, and to fail? - Is your data management organised to capitalise on AI? - Does your organisation have the capacity to develop / acquire new businesses? - Is your leadership, ie your organisation's decision-making capability, decentralised? - Is your organisation sensitive to what is happening in the marketplace?
 We need intelligent leaders to build intelligent organisations that are fuelled by both natural and artificial cognition.
 This is good news for those of us who have had enough of process work and want a more stimulating professional experience.

-Embracing Al Across the Workplace Remote working, the increased need for digital transformation, and recent back-to-office mandates following the Covid 19 pandemic, together with shifting workforce expectations, and global economic uncertainty means the implementation of Al is turning from a 'nice to have' optional supporting technology into a fundamental strategic imperative to ensure a business' competitive advantage.
-Harnessing Al For Workplace Transformation: The Impact of Data-Driven Changes today's dynamic business landscape, the adoption of cutting-edge AI technologies has become a crucial strategy for companies aiming to stay competitive.
-This shift, driven by advancements in Machine Learning (ML), Large Language Models (LLM), and Generative AI (GenAI), is revolutionizing functions across various domains, including operations, IT, and notably, human resources According to GFT, the incorporation of AI in HR processes marks a significant milestone in enhancing workplace efficiency.
+23 Embracing Al Across the Workplace Remote working, the increased need for digital transformation, the implementation of Al is turning from a 'nice to have' optional supporting technology into a fundamental strategic imperative to ensure a business' competitive advantage. d 25 Harnessing AI For Workplace Transformation: The Impact of Data-Driven Changes today's dynamic business landscape, the adoption of cutting-edge AI technologies has become a crucial strategy for companies aiming to stay competitive.
+This shift, driven by advancements in Machine Learning (ML), Large Language Models (LLM), and Generative AI (GenAI), is revolutionizing functions across various domains, including operations, IT, and notably, human resources (HR).
+According to GFT, the incorporation of AI in HR processes marks a significant milestone in enhancing workplace efficiency.
 By harnessing data-driven insights, companies can optimize talent acquisition, streamline onboarding, and improve performance management.
-The emergence of GFT Al.DA Marketplace: A Game-Changer for GFT Historically, GFT which primarily targeted the financial sector along with a certain industrial relevance, focused on companies seeking industrial automation solutions aligned with Industry 4.0 principles.
+The emergence of GFT AI.DA Marketplace: A Game-Changer for GFT Historically, GFT which primarily targeted the financial sector along with a certain industrial relevance, focused on companies seeking industrial automation solutions aligned with Industry 4.0 principles.
 However, in response to the growing importance of AI, GFT has now pooled its knowledge in this area and decided to introduce the GFT AI.DA Marketplace.
 MARIKA LULAY, CEO, GFT:

-GFT AI.DA Marketplace is a strategic initiative that transcends traditional sector boundaries.
+24 GFT AI.DA Marketplace is a strategic initiative that transcends traditional sector boundaries.
 It signifies a move towards harnessing the power of data and artificial intelligence as independent driving forces of innovation.